Can you guess what the No. 1 infection that people get is? If you guessed a urinary tract infection (UTI), you are correct. According to the

 In general, UTIs are treated with antibiotics.
 In some cases, if you’re experiencing severe discomfort and irritation from the infection when you use the bathroom, your doctor may prescribe a medication called phenazopyridine, which is designed to reduce pain in the bladder area.
 Phenazopyridine is not an antibiotic.
 It won’t cure a UTI, but it can help make you more comfortable.
 This drug will cause your urine to be a bright orange color and may stain undergarments.

 If you are prone to UTIs, one of the best things you can do is try to prevent them.
-The CDC suggests that you do the following to prevent UTIs:
+Experts, such as the

 - Urinate before and after having sex.